Frequently asked questions

 For these reasons, any revised coastal provisions are not expected to be notified until 2019.

 Coastal hazards will continue to be addressed by the Operative District Plan while the coastal hazards research continues.
+The relevant Operative District Plan (1999) provisions can be found here.

 They have been withdrawn, in a similar process to the coastal hazard provisions.